cloudprober/cloudprober/docs/content/docs/faq/troubleshooting.md

 ## BROWSER probes fail with "ERR_CERT_AUTHORITY_INVALID" against a custom CA

-If a BROWSER probe's `page.goto` fails with `ERR_CERT_AUTHORITY_INVALID` when the target is secured by a certificate from a custom (private) CA, adding the certificate to the system trust store (`/usr/local/share/ca-certificates/` + `update-ca-certificates`) or setting `NODE_EXTRA_CA_CERTS` won't help — Chromium doesn't consult either.
-On Linux, Chromium uses the NSS certificate database at `$HOME/.pki/nssdb` (`cert9.db`).
+If a BROWSER probe fails with `ERR_CERT_AUTHORITY_INVALID` on a target secured by a custom (private) CA, the usual fixes don't apply.
+Chromium on Linux ignores both the system trust store (`/usr/local/share/ca-certificates/` + `update-ca-certificates`) and `NODE_EXTRA_CA_CERTS`; it reads certificates from the NSS database at `$HOME/.pki/nssdb` (`cert9.db`) instead.

-Build that database with `certutil`:
+Import your CA into that database with `certutil`:

 ```shell
 certutil -d sql:$HOME/.pki/nssdb -A -t "CT,C,C" -n "<CERT_NAME>" -i <CERT_PATH>
 ```

-There are two pitfalls that produce this exact symptom:
+In containerized deployments, two things commonly make this fail silently:

-1. **`$HOME` mismatch.** The NSS DB has to live under the `$HOME` of the user the container actually runs as when Chromium launches.
-If you build the DB as root but the container (or a k8s `runAsUser`) switches to a non-root uid at runtime, Chrome won't find it.
+1. **`$HOME` mismatch.** The database must live under the `$HOME` of the user Chromium actually runs as.
+Build it as root but let the container drop to a non-root uid at runtime (e.g. k8s `runAsUser`), and Chromium won't find it.
-2. **Read-only root filesystem.** `cert9.db` is a SQLite database, and SQLite needs write access to its directory even just to open it for reads (journal/WAL files).
-If your deployment runs with a read-only root filesystem (common in k8s), an NSS DB baked into the image at `$HOME/.pki/nssdb` will fail to open at runtime even though `certutil` succeeded at build time.
-The fix is to copy the pre-built DB to a writable location (e.g. `/tmp/node-home/.pki/nssdb`) at container startup — before Cloudprober's Playwright subprocess launches — and point `$HOME` there.
+2. **Read-only root filesystem.** `cert9.db` is a SQLite file, and SQLite must write journal/WAL files into its directory even for a read-only open.
+A database baked into the image at `$HOME/.pki/nssdb` therefore can't be opened when the root filesystem is read-only (common in k8s), even though `certutil` succeeded at build time.

-One way to do this is to override the container `command` so the copy happens at startup, right before Cloudprober launches:
+The fix for the read-only case is to copy the pre-built database to a writable location at startup and point `$HOME` there.
+Overriding the container `command` is one way to do it:

 ```yaml
 command: